synfonaut/Open-Directory/README.md

 2. The Open Directory Protocol is 100% open to build for your own use or implementation.
 Read about it below.

+## Admin Console

+If you are managing your own Open Directory, check out the [Open Directory Admin Console](https://github.com/synfonaut/OpenDirectory-Admin-Console) for a few helpful commands.

 ## Open Directory Protocol

 Check out the [Open Directory Protocol][/protocol.md] to learn more.